-Written By: Anton Pavlovich Chekhov (29 January 1860 – 15 July 1904) was a Russian playwright and short story writer who is considered to be among the greatest writers of short fiction in history.
+Written By: Anton Pavlovich Chekhov (29 January 1860 – 15 July 1904) was a Russian playwright and short-story writer who is considered to be among the greatest writers of short fiction in history.
 Chekhov is often referred to as one of the three seminal figures in the birth of early modernism in the theatre.
 Chekhov practiced as a medical doctor throughout most of his literary career: “Medicine is my lawful wife”, he once said, “and literature is my mistress.”

-The story begins with training the kitten to kill the rats as they used to disturb the uncle sometimes by nibbling the top of hat and sometimes by nibbling the corner of the grammar book.
-In course of training, the kitten was unable to catch the mice as it was difficult for it to match with the speed of little mice.
-The kitten was under strict environment of rules and regulation of narrator uncles.
+The story begins with training the kitten to kill the rats as they used to disturb the uncle sometimes by nibbling the top of the hat and sometimes by nibbling the corner of the grammar book.
+In the course of training, the kitten was unable to catch the mice as it was difficult for it to match with the speed of little mice.
+The kitten was under the strict environment of rules and regulation of narrator uncles.
 Being several times failed in the uncle test and experiment, the uncle threw the little kitten away.
 Years passed, the thin frail kitten had turned into a solid and sagacious tomcat.

-In this story the writer might be trying to tell us that a creature cannot be trained forcefully as it is against their will to learn.
-To learn anything, a person must have keen interest and early eagerness.
-In course of time, it automatically get adjusted with the environment and be practical to their duties and responsibility.
+In this story, the writer might be trying to tell us that a creature cannot be trained forcefully as it is against their will to learn.
+To learn anything, a person must have a keen interest and early eagerness.
+In the course of time, it automatically gets adjusted with the environment and be practical to their duties and responsibility.

 No creature can adjust in a strict environment as in the story too the little kitten was forced to catch the mice, which was beyond its mental and physical ability.
 So, as the narrator in the story also couldn’t learn Latin grammar as it was beyond his interest.